-Two Little Gardeners by Margaret Wise Brown and Edith Thacher Hurd is full of luxurious, verdant illustrations by Getrude Elliot. made me more curious about this book published in 1951.
-This is a wonderful little book about growing things.
+Our first pick is Two Little Gardeners by Margaret Wise Brown and Edith Thacher Hurd is a vintage picture book about growing things.
+This book was published in 1951.

 At the centre of it are a brother and sister who bring out their rakes, spades and other gardening equipment, now that winter is gone.
 They start by turning, chopping and smoothing the land.
 They go on to plant little radish seeds, black seeds, round wrinkled seeds of the pea, flat pumpkin seeds and flat lima bean seeds.
 Here the authors introduce the idea that the seeds are as varied and different from each other as the plants themselves are.